Gia Long: Unification of Vietnam

 In 1792, the middle and the most notable of the three Tây Sơn brothers, Nguyễn Huệ Quang Trung, who had gained recognition as Emperor of Vietnam by driving the Lê dynasty and China out of northern Vietnam, died suddenly.
-Nguyễn Ánh took advantage of the situation and attacked northwards.
+Nguyễn Phúc Ánh took advantage of the situation and attacked northwards.
 By now, the majority of the original French soldiers, whose number peaked at less than 80 by some estimates, had departed.
 The majority of the fighting occurred in and around the coastal towns of Nha Trang in central Vietnam and Qui Nhơn further to the north in Bình Định Province, the birthplace and stronghold of the Tây Sơn.
-Nguyễn Ánh began by deploying his expanded and modernized naval fleet in raids against coastal Tây Sơn territory.
+Nguyễn Phúc Ánh began by deploying his expanded and modernized naval fleet in raids against coastal Tây Sơn territory.
 His fleet left Saigon and sailed northward on an annual basis during June and July, carried by southwesterly winds.
 The naval offensives were reinforced by infantry campaigns.
 His fleet would then return south when the monsoon ended, on the back of northeasterly winds.
 The large European wind-powered vessels gave the Nguyễn navy a commanding artillery advantage, as they had a superior range to the Tây Sơn cannons on the coast.
 Combined with traditional galleys and a crew that was highly regarded for its discipline, skill and bravery, the European-style vessels in the Nguyễn fleet inflicted hundreds of losses against the Tây Sơn in 1792 and 1793.

-In 1794, after a successful campaign in the Nha Trang region, Nguyễn Ánh ordered de Puymanel to build a citadel at Duyen Khanh, near the city, instead of retreating south with the seasonal northeasterly breeze.
-A Nguyen garrison was established there under the command of Nguyễn Ánh's eldest son and heir, Nguyễn Phúc Cảnh, assisted by Pigneau and de Puymanel.
+In 1794, after a successful campaign in the Nha Trang region, Nguyễn Phúc Ánh ordered de Puymanel to build a citadel at Duyen Khanh, near the city, instead of retreating south with the seasonal northeasterly breeze.
+A Nguyen garrison was established there under the command of Nguyễn Phúc Ánh's eldest son and heir, Nguyễn Phúc Cảnh, assisted by Pigneau and de Puymanel.
 The Tây Sơn laid siege to Duyen Khanh in May 1794, but Nguyen forces were able to keep them out.
 Shortly after the siege ended, reinforcements arrived from Saigon and offensive operations against the Tây Sơn duly resumed.
 The campaign was the first time that the Nguyễn were able to operate in Tây Sơn heartland during an unfavorable season.
 The defensive success of the citadel was a powerful psychological victory for the Nguyễn, demonstrating their ability to penetrate Tây Sơn territory at any time of the year.
 The Nguyễn then proceeded to slowly erode the Tây Sơn heartland.